mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 The manager, Salima Yashay, caters to a very exclusive market, namely rich alien women who wish to be entertained by male humans.
 Some species consider the aliens to have very dubious tastes, akin to sleeping below their station or slumming it – but they pay well, the men are handsome and the club has a generous pension scheme t take care of their entertainers in their old age.

 Travellers who wish to speak to a particular client on some business or other, possibly to secure her patronage, may have to join this club as an entertainer and to perform for her.
-The client's fetish is to be waited upon hand and foot by an English butler dressed in an obsolete Terran style, and served an ancient Earth delicacy called “cucumber sandwiches.”
+The client's fetish is to be waited upon hand and foot by an English butler dressed in an obsolete [[Terra|Terran]] style, and served an ancient Earth delicacy called “cucumber sandwiches.”

 _Entertain the guest_: Routine (6+) Steward (Soc, 1D x10 minutes).